overwolf/overwolf.github.io/docs/topics/using-events-simulator.md

 This utility service can simulate events and updates for all Overwolf game events in any event-enabled game including: Fortnite, LOL, CS:GO, and the rest of the [list](../status/all).
 When the app identifies that one of the supported game is running, it automatically pulls the full list of features and events for that game from the Overwolf servers.

-You can then simulate "fake" events and info updates of any sort you want to test and send it to your app using the Event Simulator.
+You can then simulate events and info updates of any sort you want to test and send it to your app using the Event Simulator.

 ::: important
 The Overwolf Event Simulator is supported in Overwolf version 0.135 or higher.
 To download the current version, please [contact us](../support/contact-us).